Are you about to sign a contract? If the contract means anything to you, you should 100% get your contract reviewed before signing!

 - Work out the terms: Keep in mind, a contract is just a starting point.
 You can negotiate nearly everything.
 Don’t agree to something you aren’t happy with.
 Always ask for what you desire.
 They aren’t going to bite your head off – they might just say no.

 - Identify everyone involved: Use complete names to avoid confusion.
 Always identify whether or not the individual you are working with is married and if their spouse will be factored into the contract (if applicable).

 - Fill out all the blanks: Don’t leave any blanks in a contract.
 This makes it possible for someone other than you to go back in and fill out what you didn’t.

 - Triple check the terms: You want to double and triple check any of the business terms within your contract.

 - Automatic renewals: Determine whether or not there are automatic renewals within the contract and whether or not you want them.

 - Risk: Make sure you detail how risks will be allocated.
 You don’t want to be left with a financial problem down the line and no clear guidance on how to fix it or who is at fault.

-Other clauses and fine details you need to check and possibly go over with an attorney include:
+Other clauses, fine details, and things to review and possibly go over with an attorney include: